Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Methods

-As Equation~\ref{eq:loss} is differentiable with respect to $\textbf{z}_0$, we can solve it using a stochastic optimizer such as AdamW~\cite{adamw}.
-A strong teacher is accurate on the training data and outputs high probability for the correct class.
-A student distilled from this teacher using the training data then also outputs high probability for the correct class on the training data.
-When the student is highly confident on the initial image, using linear confidence difference as in ~\cite{dig_in} requires many optimizer steps to decrease $\textbf{f}(\cdot)_y$.
-The nonlinear transform $(1 - \textbf{f}(\cdot)_y)^\gamma$ amplifies the gradients for decreasing the student confidence which allows us to use fewer optimization steps.
-Applying the same nonlinear transform to $\textbf{t}(\cdot)_y^\gamma$ balances the objective of retaining high teacher confidence.
+As Problem~\eqref{eq:loss} is differentiable with respect to $\textbf{z}_0$, the null-text $\emptyset$ and the conditioning $C$, we can solve it using a stochastic optimizer such as Adam~\cite{adam}.
+In practice, we observe that the student often is highly confident on the initial image with small gradients~\cite{dig_in}.
+We alleviate this issue by adding the nonlinear transformation $(\cdot)^\gamma$ to improve optimization speed.
 Empirically, we find $\gamma = 2$ to perform well.
-An example of the optimization process is visualized in Figure~\ref{fig:example_celeba}.\\ For performing knowledge distillation with ConfiG augmentations in practice, we first distill an auxiliary student on the real images only.
-This student is supposed to explicitly learn the spurious features or biases and is only used to generate the augmented samples with Eq. \ref{eq:loss}.
-The final student model is distilled on the joint dataset with real images and synthetic data augmentations.
-The closest baseline is ActGen~\cite{actgen}, which generates augmentations that minimize the cross-entropy loss of the student model given a real image and a target class.
+In addition, we follow DiG-IN and use a foreground-aware distance regularization.
+An example of the optimization process is visualized in \cref{fig:example_traj}.
+The closest baseline is ActGen~\cite{actgen}, which can generate augmentations that minimize the cross-entropy loss of the auxiliary student model given a real image and a target class.
 However, it lacks explicit class guidance apart from the text prompt and the real image.
-As we show in Figure~\ref{fig:example_celeba}, ActGen can thus modify the causal attribute (i.e., gender) rather than only the spurious features.
-We provide a theoretical investigation of the effect of using ConfiG augmentations in Appendix~\ref{sec:theoretical}.
-Under realistic assumptions, using the real training images together with augmentations generated through ConfiG provably decreases $|\Omega|$.
+As we show in \cref{fig:example_traj}, ActGen may thus modify the causal attribute (i.e., gender) rather than only the spurious features.